Learn more about some of the department's biologists, information and education specialists, fish culturists, and support staff.

 David Sausville, Migratory Game Bird Project Leader, Essex Junction Office.

 David has been working for the department since 2000.
 He holds a bachelor's degree in wildlife biology and a minor in forestry from the University of Vermont.
 As a scientist/migratory game bird project leader with the department, David is responsible for conducting data analysis and season recommendations on migratory game birds, running waterfowl banding operations, wildlife and wetlands outreach and education, and state lands management within the Essex District.
 Additionally, David works cooperatively with partnering agencies and non-governmental organizations on land conservation and management.
 During his free time, David enjoys hunting, fishing, and camping.

 Contact: Essex Junction Office, 802-879-5699, firstname.lastname@example.org

 Jodi has been working with the department since 2001.
 She holds a B.S. in wildlife biology from the University of Vermont.
-As assistant data manager for the Vermont Natural Heritage Information program, Jodi is responsible for populating the natural heritage database with rare and uncommon animal survey information and for providing natural heritage information to Fish & Wildlife staff , other Agency of Natural Resources staff, conservation partners, consultants, and others.
+As assistant data manager for the Vermont Natural Heritage Inventory, Jodi is responsible for populating the natural heritage database with rare and uncommon animal survey information and for providing natural heritage information to Fish & Wildlife staff , other Agency of Natural Resources staff, conservation partners, consultants, and others.
 She is also responsible for maintaining the taxonomy, nomenclature, distribution, and status of animal species in the natural heritage database.